The reasons why famine occurs are complex and challenging.

 While UNICEF is ramping up its life-saving assistance, we are also making smart investments in the longer-term resilience of communities and their children, through climate-resilient water, sanitation, and hygiene programs.

-Here are four things you should know about what is happening in Horn of Africa
+Here are four things you should know about what is happening now in Horn of Africa and why it means children are going hungry.

 Conflict puts a strain on food and water supplies and debilitates health systems, increasing the risk of food insecurity and famine.
 For example, the war in Ukraine has led to an increase in food and fuel prices and reduced the availability of wheat in places where children are already suffering and going hungry.